ONLINE INDOOR FOOTBALL LEAGUE

 OIFL Dispersal Draft: If we have teams depart the league at the conclusion of the previous season, their players under contract will be included in a dispersal draft.
 The dispersal draft will have the same draft order as the Entry draft (below).
 The number of rounds will depend on the number of teams included.
 Expansion teams will receive multiple picks at the end of the dispersal draft.

-Teams are permitted to place three players into the dispersal draft pool.
+Teams are permitted to place as many players under contract as they’d like into the dispersal draft pool.
 If the player is drafted, the team would receive no compensation (beyond not being liable for the contract).
 If the player goes undrafted, the team would simply receive the player back.

 OIFL Entry Draft: The Entry Draft is for teams to draft incoming rookies.
 There are at least three rounds in the OIFL Entry Draft.
 Each team will get one pick in each round, and that pick will be placed by the team's standing in the previous season (same rules as in the NFL).
 Each draft will have sleeper players; players that look like their ratings aren’t particularly good, but turn out to be potential superstars.
 There will be TWO sleepers in each OIFL Entry Draft (though that number could be subject to change).
 The sleeper players are picked before the draft, so in theory one team could pick all of them.
 The number of sleepers remaining will be announced at the beginning of each round of the draft, and the sleepers will be announced at the end of the OIFL Entry Draft.